tshi04/NATS/README.md

 concat + temporal
 concat + temporal + attn_decoder
 ```
-- We have tried to optimize the memory usage, but we are still not quite happy with it.
+- We have tried to optimize memory usage, but we are still not quite happy with it.
 - Merge the LSTM and GRU decoders.
-- AbsSum has been written from the scratches.
-If you find any bug, please contact Tian by tshi at vt dot edu.